How Many Landing Pages Do I Need On My Website? (Updated 2021)

 Try it out and let me know how you do!

 So, how many landing pages do you need on your website?
-Probably a lot more than you have right now!
+Probably a lot more pages than you have right now!
+Each landing page your site has provides an opportunity to convert more visitors into customers.

 I hope this article has inspired you to create more landing pages and to build your online marketing strategies.